Visiting the Cutty Sark

 This is a true hands-on experience, the writing on the display boards is clear and informative.

-You get to learn about the world and all its wonders in maps of the time, images and video presentations.
+You get to learn about the world and all its wonders in maps of the era, images, and video presentations.
 There are even benches that simulate the ship’s movement.

 My husband was entranced by the whole experience and as someone who loves sailing he absolutely would go back time and time again

 Celebrating a birthday or special occasion?
-Visiting Cutty Sark is a great family day followed by a tasty afternoon tea for the whole family.
+Visiting the Cutty Sark cafe is a great family day followed by a tasty afternoon tea for the whole family.

 Afternoon tea includes: